lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Implementation note: The HMAC-based combiner here is exactly the "HKDF-Extract" step from [RFC5869] with an empty `salt`.
 Implementations with access to "HKDF-Extract", without the "HKDF-Expand" step, MAY use this interchangeably with the HMAC-based construction presented above.
 Note that a full invocation of HKDF with both HKDF-Extract and HKDF-Expand, even with the correct output length and empty `info` param is not equivalent to the HMAC construction above since HKDF-Expand will always perform at least one extra iteration of HMAC.

+## Error Handling and Explicit Rejection {#sec-explicit-rejection}

+ML-KEM, particularly its `Decaps()` defined in Algorithms 18 and 21 of [FIPS.203] is designed to be implicitly rejecting, meaning that `ML-KEM.Decaps()` will never return an error, but instead any errors encountered during decapsulation are handled by producing a pseudo-randomized shared secret that does not match the intended shared secret.

+In Composite ML-KEM, not all component algorithms will be implicitly rejecting, for example RSA-OAEP's `Decrypt()` can return an error if the padding is incorrect.
+In general, Composite ML-KEM SHOULD forward any errors produced by a component algorithm to its caller; ie Composite ML-KEM SHOULD be explicitly rejecting whenever one of its components is.
+In some situations, a Composite ML-KEM implementation might be forced to behave as an implicitly rejecting KEM -- for example if it must match exactly the API of ML-KEM and is not allowed to return errors -- in which case it is acceptable to return a freshly-generated 256-bit cryptographically random value as the shared secret.
+Since the goal here is simply to fit an API and not to turn Composite ML-KEM into a true implicitly rejecting KEM, it is ok that this does not provide the security of an implicitly rejecting KEM -- I.E. it is ok that this returns different shared secrets for successive decapsulations of the same error-causing ciphertext.
+That said, the rejection value MUST by cryptographically random, and implementations MUST NOT return a fixed value such as all zeros, as this could lead to catestrophic loss of security if an application does not notice and uses this to protect data.

 # Serialization {#sec-serialization}